damian-w/lp-rss-feed-reader/README.md

 =============
 Current RSS Source: [The Western Australian - Breaking News](http://au.rss.news.yahoo.com/thewest/breaking.xml)

-I bought a Little Printer, plugged it in and discovered there was no Western Australian locialise news feeds! (duh) So, this is my answer to that dilemma.
+I bought a Little Printer, plugged it in and discovered there was no Western Australian locialise news feeds (duh)!
+So, this is my answer to that dilemma.

 About
 -----

 This is a simple publication for the [Little Printer](http://bergcloud.com/littleprinter/) that pulls information from The Western Australian's Breaking News RSS feed.

 Initally, I intended to only write this for use with The Western Australian's RSS Feed in mind; but after completion I've discovered this works very well with practilly any news-based RSS feed I could through at it with minor modification.

 Written in PHP using minimal functions and no external requirements or libaries.
-I use DOMDocument alongside the XML Manipulation that is within PHP which simply: "getElementsByTagName" (discriptive AND helpful function!)
+I use DOMDocument alongside the XML Manipulation that is within PHP which simply: `getElementsByTagName()` (a discriptive AND helpful function!)

 Obviously I could make this a whole bunch more complicated, but it serves it's purpose well... for now.